numoonchld/numoonchld.github.io/_posts/2020-11-08-django-blog-app-construction.md

 - the project globally and each app locally has a `urls.py` file

-- after the basic models are setup,
-  - define the paths in the `urls.py` file
-  - then, define the view handlers for each path
-  - then create the view handler
-  - then, create the template

 - it is a good idea to map out the paths of a web app
   - before getting into programming the `urls.py` file

 <figure>
   <img class="plot mx-auto text-center img-fluid" src="https://github.com/numoonchld/numoonchld.github.io/blob/master/media/blogAssets/django-blog-app/django-blog-app-schematics-routes.png?raw=true" alt="App Routes Needed">